Pakistan Federation of University Women

 Pakistan Federation of University Women (PFUW) is an organisation based in Karachi, Pakistan.
-The organization promotes women education in Pakistan.
+The organisation promotes women education in Pakistan.
 It is part of Graduate Women International.

 PFUW is known for publishing two magazines namely, Scintilla and Sayyarah.
-The organization also founded two colleges, one in North Nazimabad, Karachi and other one in Dhaka.
+The organisation also founded two colleges, one in North Nazimabad, Karachi and other one in Dhaka.

 History

-The organization was founded in 1950s by Zeenat Rashid Ahmed to promote education in the country.
+The organisation was founded in 1950s by Zeenat Rashid Ahmed to promote education in the country.

 In 2005, Zeenat Rashid Ahmed, the founder of PFUW died.